What to Do When Your First Choice Culinary School Says ‘No’

 What to Expect from a Selective Admissions Process

-Although all culinary schools are different, those that are more competitive to get into tend to have a similar set of requirements.
+Although all culinary schools are different, those that are more competitive tend to have similar requirements.
 These include:

 - High School Diploma/GED